Sam-GitRepo/React-JS/README.md

 ```

 >## `Props`
+React allows us to pass information to a Component using something called props (which stands for properties).
+Props are objects which can be used inside a component

 * Props are arguments passed into React components.
 * Props are passed to components via HTML attributes.